Money Management in Indices - Drawdown & Maximum Drawdown

 Example of Maximum Drawdown:

-For Example if there are two traders one uses 2 % drawdown per trade & the other uses 10 % drawdown per trade position, if both oof--theem make 15 losing trade positions in a row, then the 2 accounts will be as shown and illustrated below:
+For Example if there are two traders one uses 2 % drawdown per trade & the other uses 10 % drawdown per trade position, if both of them make 15 losing trade positions in a row, then the 2 accounts will be such as shown & shown below:

-After 15 losing trades a trader using 2 % draw-down would still have 75% of their total capital, while a trader using 10% drawdown would only have 23% of their total capital.
+A trader who loses 15 trades in a row with a 2% drawdown would still have 75% of their money, but a trader with a 10% drawdown would only have 23%.

 30 % loss for $10,000 your capital is $7,000 dollars you need to earn $3,000 dollars to get to $10,000